laligelencser/GalacticIntersection/README.md

 ---------------------------------------

 Basic control:
-- Up arrow or w: Forward
+- Up arrow or W: Forward
-- Down arrow or s: Backward
+- Down arrow or S: Backward
-- Right arrow or a: Right
+- Right arrow or A: Right
-- Left arrow or d: Left
+- Left arrow or D: Left
 - Space: Shooting